Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/upload.md

 # How to Upload Learnware?

-In the Beimingwu system, you can upload learnware both from the web interface and by using the `learnware` Python package.
+In the Beimingwu system, you can upload a learnware both from the web interface and by using the `learnware` Python package.

-Next, we will introduce both of these methods separately.
+Next, we will introduce two methods separately.

 ## Uploading through the Web Interface